-It is true that volunteers from 2017 who worked more than 8 hours get access to pre–ticket sales for 2018.
+It is true that volunteers from 2019 who worked more than 8 hours get access to pre–ticket sales for the next burn.
 This is only for volunteers who worked—not just signed up for—at least 8 hours of work with official LOF Departments.

 Be sure to clarify with your team lead if your hours count toward that volunteer criteria.

 I heard that volunteers get a discounted ticket.
 Truth?

 Volunteers from 2019 who worked 16 or more approved hours qualified to purchase a ticket early and a were given a discount as an expression of our gratitude for their hard work.

 We are trying to appreciate our volunteers in many ways, and offering a discount for Rockstar volunteers is one way we do that.
-Requirements for the 2019 event year (working in 2018) will be the same: 8+ hours for access to a full-price ticket and 16+ hours for access to a discounted ticket.
+If you worked in 2019, requirements for the next event year (anticipated 2022) will be the same: 8+ hours for access to a full-price ticket and 16+ hours for access to a discounted ticket.

 LOF also has a special Low Income Ticket (LIT) program for folks who cannot afford a full-price ticket, kind of like the Burning Man Low Income Ticket system.
 The NBT program is not affiliated with volunteer tickets.